Accounting and Valuation Methods

 The financial statements of Wacker Chemie AG and its German and international subsidiaries are prepared in accordance with uniform accounting and valuation principles.

 The accounting methods correspond to those used for the last consolidated financial statements as of the end of the previous fiscal year.
 They have been supplemented by new accounting standards to be applied for the first time in the reporting year.
-The Group’s consolidated financial statements are based on acquisition and production costs (historical costs), with the exception of the items reflected at fair value, such as available-for-sale financial assets, derivatives, and plan assets within the scope of pension obligations.
+The Group’s consolidated financial statements are based on acquisition and production costs (historical costs), with the exception of items measured at fair value, which include financial assets measured at fair value, derivatives, and plan assets within the scope of pension obligations.

 Cost of goods sold shows the costs of the products, merchandise and services sold.
 In addition to directly attributable costs, such as material costs, personnel expenses and energy costs, it includes indirect costs such as depreciation and inventory write-downs.
 This item also includes the cost of outward freight.
-Selling expenses include costs incurred by the sales organization as well as the cost of advertising, market research, and application support on customers’ premises.
+Selling expenses include costs incurred by the sales organization as well as the cost of advertising and market research.
 This item also includes commission expenses.
 General administrative expenses include the pro rata payroll and material costs of corporate control functions, human resources, accounting and information technology, unless they have been charged as an internal service to other cost centers and thus, in certain circumstances, to other functional areas.

 Research and Development Expenses

 Research and development expenses include costs incurred in the development of products and processes.
 Research costs in the narrow sense are recognized as expenses when they are incurred, and are not capitalized.
 Development costs are capitalized only if all the prescribed recognition criteria have been met, the research phase can be separated clearly from the development phase, and the costs incurred can be allocated to the individual project phases without any overlaps.
 Additionally, there must be sufficient certainty that future cash inflows will take place.